St. Charles Air Line

 The St. Charles Air Line is a rail line in Chicago, Illinois, partially owned by the BNSF Railway, Union Pacific Railroad (UP), and Canadian National Railway (CN).

 Built in the 19th century and extended and altered in the 20th and 21st, the line is today used by the Canadian National Railway for freight trains and by Amtrak passenger trains.
 The line runs from a point south of Union Station eastward to a junction with Canadian National Railway at the 16th Street Interlocking.
-(The CN line continues towards Lake Michigan, where it turns south under McCormick Place, passing over and then paralleling the Metra Electric Line.)
+(The CN line continues towards Lake Michigan, where it turns south under McCormick Place, passing over and then paralleling the Metra Electric District.)

 History

 The St. Charles Branch Railroad

 The St. Charles Air Line began as the St. Charles Branch Railroad, a four-mile link between the town of St. Charles, Illinois, and the Galena and Chicago Union Railroad (G&CU).
 This origin is the source of the phrase "St. Charles" in the Air Line's name.

 The G&CU was chartered on January 16, 1836, to ship lead from mines around Galena, Illinois; to carry agricultural or manufactured products; and to provide passenger service.
-Like several other towns along the G&CU’s proposed route, St. Charles desired to connect with the railroad to help ship local farm and business products.
+Like several other towns along the G&CU's proposed route, St. Charles desired to connect with the railroad to help ship local farm and business products.
 When the G&CU began laying track westward from Chicago in late 1848, leaders in St. Charles obtained a charter for their own railroad company.
 Established on January 31, 1849, the St. Charles Branch Railroad built its short line in less than a year, connecting to the G&CU at a point 33 miles from Chicago.
 Operations began on December 11, 1849, celebrated with a banquet at the Howard House in St. Charles.
 Hasty construction initially limited the track to horse-drawn cars, but by March 1852, the G&CU regularly scheduled freight and passenger service connecting with the St. Charles Branch.